jieywoo/IAVA/realtimeASAP/README.md

 ## Instructions
 To run the real-time ASAP system, OpenFace and the Greta platform must be running before launching the main script of "realtime_ASAP.py".

-Start by changing the socket connection configurations by entering your IP addresses (please leave the port number as it is).\
+Start by changing the socket connection configurations by entering your IP addresses (please leave the port number as it is) in: *config.ini*\
 After launching the ASAP socket communication within the Greta platform, run the system.

 To run the system, run with: